Aneal07/Gymgenuis/README.md

 # Getting Started with Create React App

-// Need to add a link and screenshot.
+// Need to add a link and screenshot & need to fix a few bugs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).